Tudypie/Tudypie/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning game development
 - 💞️ I’m looking to collaborate on game projects
-- 📫 How to reach me : tudypie1@gmail.com
+- 📫 How to reach me : discord Tudypie#9855 or email tudypie1@gmail.com

 <!---
 TudyPie/TudyPie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.